THE WALCOT FAMILY OF WALCOT, SHROPSHIRE

 (20) William Walcot, b.
 1633 Lydbury North, d. after 1695 unm.; a page to King Charles I, he attended the king at his execution in 1648.
 He and the other page present were each given half of the king's blood-stained cloak.
 This garment was at Bitterly Court for many years, and is still in the possession of one of the family.
-William graduated from Oxford 1653, was student at Gray's Inn 1654, and was admitted to the Middle Temple in 1657 with Thomas Walcott and Henry Dighton, both of the Outer Bar as bondsmen.
-In 1675, William Walcott petitioned the Crown for a patent for 14 years for his invention "for making water corrupted fit for use."
+William graduated from Oxford 1653, was student at Gray's Inn 1654, and was admitted to the Middle Temple in 1657 with Thomas Walcot and Henry Dighton, both of the Outer Bar, as bondsmen.
+In 1675, William Walcot petitioned the Crown for a patent for 14 years for his invention "for making water corrupted fit for use."
 A pamphlet of 1702 entitled "Sea Water Made Fresh" by Humphrey Walcot of London, merchant, says "My uncle William spent most of his life and a considerable estate in making it, but now the right thereto by Letters Patent, Hague 1684, comes to me." d. unm.

 (20) Richard Walcot, b. c1616 London.
-Richard, son and heir-apparent of Richard Walcott, citizen and merchant of London, admitted to the Inner Temple in 1638.
+Richard, son and heir-apparent of Richard Walcot, citizen and merchant of London, admitted to the Inner Temple in 1638.
 He registered the family pedigree in the 1634 Visitation of London.
-In 1640 he was a London grocer; he may have been the Richard Walcott recommended by the King for some employment in Ireland "as well for his loyalty and good affection in promoting the king's restoration as also in consideration of the well-meriting of his brother & whole family"; probably the Richard who m.
+In 1640 he was a London grocer; he may have been the Richard Walcot recommended by the King for some employment in Ireland "as well for his loyalty and good affection in promoting the king's restoration as also in consideration of the well-meriting of his brother & whole family"; probably the Richard who m.
 Elizabeth Miller 1642 at London.

 (21) Humphrey Walcot.